GigameshGarages/TussleNet/README.md

 # Overview
-A Conflict Condensed Consensus Algorithm Conserved on Chainlink
+A Conflict Condensed Consensus Algorithm Conserved on Chainlink Initiators and Adaptors

 # Theory
 Tussle is a consensus algorithm for conflict condensed consensus situations.